DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ### How to apply for the IRP

-To express your interest in the IRP, [enter your details](https://forms.office.com/Pages/ResponsePage.aspx?id=yXfS-grGoU2187O4s0qC-d4PlEh5jqVJkpRIsS7I5EhUNldTWFVTMFRFWVpFWUtOTURVTEhZUldaVC4u).
-We’ll be in touch when applications open.
+You’ll need to have started your teaching job in a state secondary school to make your application – the guidance on this page explains how to find a teaching job and apply for your visa.

-You’ll need to be in the UK and have started your teaching job in a state school to make your application – the guidance on this page explains how to find a teaching job and apply for your visa.
+Applications will be open from 1 September to 31 October 2023.
+To express your interest in applying, email us at IRP.ExpressInterest@education.gov.uk.
+For information about applications in 2024, check back to this page.

 If your application is successful, you’ll receive the money around the end of your first school term of employment.